 The Pomona College Administration is required, per the Student Code, to maintain a “public, permanent precedent file” that includes “case abstracts specifying charges, facts, case dispositions and rationales for dispositions.”
 Student Code art.
 II, available at http://catalog.pomona.edu/content.php?catoid=35&navoid=7069.
 Such a file is meant to provide guidance for students about what the Student Code means as it is applied to specific cases by JBoards or through other judicial processes.
 Moreover, the file aims to help promote consistency by giving judicial bodies guidance from previous, analogous cases and their dispositions.
 This is particularly helpful because the JBoard operates under the philosophy that sanctioning should be restorative and educational, and not purely punitive; insights from previous panels can and should inform future sanctioning processes.
 Finally, the file promotes transparency by allowing members of the College community to gain insight into how judicial hearings operate.

-That being said, transparency must be balanced with students’ interests in confidentiality.
-The Judicial Council will adhere to the following guidelines in publishing case dispositions:
+Our process seeks to balance transparency with students’ interests in confidentiality.
+The Judicial Council adheres to the following guidelines in publishing case dispositions: